vxnuaj/NEOCORTEX/Neurons/Mathematics/Determinant.md

 $\det\begin{pmatrix} 1 & 2 & 3 \\ 0 & 1 & 4 \\ 5 & 6 & 0 \end{pmatrix} = 1 \cdot (1 \cdot 0 - 4 \cdot 6) - 2 \cdot (0 \cdot 0 - 4 \cdot 5) + 3 \cdot (0 \cdot 6 - 1 \cdot 5) = 1$

-This determinant can define multiple things, one of them being the invertibility of a matrix.